• Home

 SHORTER + MORE INTENSE

-It is possible to accomplish more.
+It is possible to accomplish more with effective exercise programs.
 The Sprint 8 program delivers better results in less time and with fewer workouts than you would expect.
-It is an exclusive, science-based, anaerobic interval training regimen that uses intensity to optimize the effort you put in.
-This 20-minute HIIT workout is a user friendly program with simple steps that are easy to understand whether you’re using a treadmill, exercise bike or elliptical.
-With Sprint 8, it is possible to accomplish more.WHY IT Works
+This exclusive, science-based, anaerobic interval training regimen uses intensity to optimize your effort.
+This 20-minute HIIT workout is user-friendly and features simple steps that are easy to understand, whether you’re using a treadmill, exercise bike, or elliptical.
+With Sprint 8, even those focused on senior fitness can achieve more.
+That’s why it works.

 THE SPRINT 8® PROGRAM